 Embargo Types

-For Days: The number of days you would like to hide a specific document type (after the document’s last modification) from parents and learners.
+For Days: The number of days you would like to hide a specific document type (after the document’s last modification in your MIS) from parents and learners.

 Hide Fields